fishcus/KAP-manual/en/security/row.en.md

 ####Validate Row-level Access Control

 In this example, we take the user `joanna` as an example to validate the row-level access control.
 The validation of row-level access control for a group is the similar.
-User `joanna` is a user who has access to `learn_kylin ` project and can only access to data with `OPS_REGION` is 'Shanghai'.
+User `joanna` is a user who has access to `learn_kylin` project and can only access to data with `OPS_REGION` is 'Shanghai'.

 Login as user `joanna`, go to `Insight` page, and try to query row `OPS_REGION` to validate whether row-level access control has been effective.

-As shown in the screenshot below,  user `joanna` can only view records in `Kylin_sales` with `OPS_REGION` of 'Shanghai'.
+As shown in the screenshot below,  user `joanna` can only view records in `kylin_sales` with `OPS_REGION` of 'Shanghai'.

 ![Validation 1](images/row/w_5.png)